Charlie Plummer

 Ridley Scott, Charlie Plummer and Christopher Plummer

-In early 2019, the dramatic thriller "Share" premiered, focusing on events leading up to violence experienced by Rhianne Barreto's character and its inevitable consequences.
-In this story, told from the perspective of a 15-year-old girl who can't remember what happened to her, Charlie played her classmate.
+Early 2019 saw the premiere of dramatic thriller "Share," which focuses on the events leading to violence against Rhianne Barreto's character and its aftermath.
+The story unfolds from the perspective of a 15-year-old girl who can't remember what happened to her, with Charlie playing her classmate.

 A frame from the movie 'Share'